rajivshah3/documentation/iot/0.1/platformio/introduction/get-started.md

     ${external_libs.lib_deps_external}
 ```

-Your `platformio.ini` file has to look similar to this
+Your `platformio.ini` file has to look similar to this one.
+The board might differ.

 ```
 [external_libs]